 How to Avoid Long-Term Side Effects

 The best way to avoid developing adverse health effects from long-term kratom use is to prevent kratom dependency.
 Use kratom responsibly by sticking to the lowest effective dose and taking it less than three times per day.
-If you’re using kratom as a daily wellness supplement, it’s best to take just one dose per day.
+If you’re using kratom as a daily wellness herb, it’s best to take just one dose per day.

 Side Effects of Kratom on Your Liver

 In most cases, liver injuries occur within one to eight weeks of chronic kratom use.
 The symptoms of acute liver damage can include nausea, fatigue, pruritus, and dark-colored urine.
 Eventually, they can progress to jaundice.
-Kratom users who have sought medical attention for acute liver injuries have healed after discontinuing the supplement.
+Kratom users who have sought medical attention for acute liver injuries have healed after discontinuing the plant.

 Side Effects of Kratom on Your Heart